notsomeidiot123/notsomeidiot123/README.md

 As seen in my bio, I am a highschool student and I love low-level, close-to-hardware programming!

-Im currently working on KiminoOS, a 32-bit operating system based off of my C# .NET concept, CLIOS, which can be found [here](https://github.com/notsomeidiot123/kiminoos)
+Im currently working on lOSt, an operating system based off of my C# .NET concept, CLIOS, which can be found [here](https://github.com/notsomeidiot123/kiminoos)

 If you have any issues with any of my software (idk why you're using it, but thank you :heart:!) email me @ kiminosei321@gmail.com!
 I'll gladly try to fix any bugs that are reported there.